provakar1994/HV_logging_SBS/README.md

 **HV_logger_SBS** repository contains the tools needed for the EPICS logging of HV information for all the detector sub-systems used in Jefferson Lab Hall A Super BigBite Collaboration (SBS) experiments.
+The entire EPICS logging machinery for SBS experiments can be found at `/adaqfs/home/sbs-onl/logentry_scripts/`.

 ## Contents
 1. How-to